shaik1002/biggitlabbomb/doc/user/profile/service_accounts.md

 Prerequisites:

-- For service accounts created by top-level group Owners, you must have the Owner role in the top-level group or be an administrator.
+- For GitLab.com, you must have the Owner role in a top-level group.
-- For service accounts created by administrators, you must be an administrator for your self-managed instance.
+- For self-managed GitLab, you must be an administrator for your self-managed instance.

 Use the groups API to [rotate the personal access token](../../api/group_service_accounts.md#rotate-a-personal-access-token-for-a-service-account-user) for a service account user.